pgroenbaek/shapeio/README.md

 ### Modifying shape data

 You can modify values, add or remove items from lists, and reorder items in the lists.
-Serialized shapes will reflect any changes you make.
+The serialized shape data will reflect any changes you make.

-There are no built-in safeguards beyond the structure of the data itself to ensure that the modifications made will result in a shape usable in MSTS or Open Rails.

-The module will, however, ensure that list counts in the serialized data are correct.
-It also enforces strict type checking during serialization, preventing you from adding items to lists that are not of the expected type.

-For example, if you attempt to add a `shape.UVPoint` to the `shape.points` list, you will get a `TypeError` when attempting to serialize the shape.

 ```python
 import shapeio